libapps/libapps-mirror/nassh/docs/relay-protocol.md

     socket for reading and writing binary data to the ssh sever via the established relay server session.

+### /endpoint Protocol {#corp-relay-endpoint}

+Make a `GET` request to `PROTOCOL://ENDPOINT_HOST:ENDPOINT_PORT/endpoint` to find the cookie server to talk to.
+This allows the server to redirect to the best geolocated server.

+`PROTOCOL` may be `http` or `https`.
+Secure Shell defaults to `http`.

+`ENDPOINT_HOST` is the user-specified hostname for the endpoint server.
+This system could offer other services too which is why the port is not fixed.

+`ENDPOINT_PORT` is the port on the server to connect to which defaults to 8022.

+The [query string] settings:

+*   `host=SSH_HOST`: The ssh server hostname.
+Optional parameter which may be used to route to the best geolocated proxy.

 ### /cookie Protocol {#corp-relay-cookie}

 Make a `GET` request to `PROTOCOL://COOKIE_HOST:COOKIE_PORT/cookie` to find the